Jalkhov/apyk/README.md

 com.facebook.lite
 ```

-Each app in the playstore has a unique ID, and these are the ones that will be displayed in the list of apps, as you can see there are some that can be easily identified, however there are others whose IDs have nothing to do with the original name and for some people it is difficult to know which app corresponds, such as **Tik Tok**:
+Each app in the playstore has a **unique ID**, and these are the ones that will be displayed in the list of apps, as you can see there are some that can be easily identified, however there are others whose IDs have nothing to do with the original name and for some people it is difficult to know which app corresponds, such as **Tik Tok**:

 ```text
 com.zhiliaoapp.musically